Romariin/BanditBot-Qbox/README.md

 TEBEX_SUPPORT_TICKET_CATEGORY=changeme
 STAFF_REPORT_TICKET_CATEGORY=changeme

-# Channel ID where ticket transcripts will be saved
-TRANSCRIPT_CHANNEL_ID=changeme

 # this is used for the mysql connection for the database create a read only user for the database in heidisql
 MYSQL_HOST=changeme
 MYSQL_PORT=changeme